hadley/recipes/recipes/desserts/apple-crumble-pudding.md

 Serve warm with vanilla ice cream or plain unsweetened yogurt.

 Comments: An old fashioned, fast, easy, fairly low calorie dessert that is always delicious whether served plain or dressed up for company.
+Source: AW modification of traditonal NZ recipe